-We combine theoretical seminars, practical workshops, work-place learning, and a dissertation on the subject that inspires you most.
-Your first term concentrates on developing greater skill in working individually with adolescents and adults, whilst your second involves observing in an organisation in order to understand more fully the conscious and unconscious dynamics at work in institutions.
+We combine theoretical seminars, practical workshops, work-place learning, and an opportunity to focus on a theme that inspires you most.
+Your first term concentrates on developing therapeutic techniques in working individually with children and adults, whilst your second involves in-depth study of the dynamics of organisations.
+This includes theory, workshop and observational elements.

 What sets our teaching team apart is that each one blends clinical experience and expertise in their field with the academic rigour for which the Department of Psychosocial and Psychoanalytic Studies has such a reputation.
 You will be taught by lecturers who have years of experience working directly with troubled individuals and groups in specialist settings.
 This means they can draw upon not only the enduring academic tradition and the latest research in the field of psychoanalytic studies but also upon years of clinical experience as teachers, psychotherapists, and therapeutic community practitioners.